reiver/tempfed/README.md

 header images,
 etc.

+A way to deal with this problem is to move the caching of dats from other servers somewhere else.
+And, get that cached data from there.

 **tempfed** tries to address part of this problem
 —
 by providing a service (to Fediverse and Social Web servers) that stores **posts** for a _short_ period of time.